Write my essay

 Draft

-What a humanized paragraph looks like
+What an edited paragraph looks like

 Morrison does not let memory sit still in Beloved.
 It leaks into Sethe’s kitchen, into the wallpaper, into the way Denver watches the yard from the porch.
 You can tell Morrison trusts her readers, because she rarely labels what a flashback is doing — it arrives mid-sentence, then pulls away, and the reader has to keep up.
 That restlessness is the point.
 Sethe is not remembering by choice; the past is a thing that moves through the house and rearranges the furniture.
 By the time the baby ghost shows up, memory has already been acting like a ghost for seventy pages.